jaMulet/ROS2_braccio/README.md

 This repository contains the launch and configuration setups to get started with the [Tinkerkit Braccio][1] robot using ROS2, Gazebo and the driver to control the real robot.
 The Braccio is a fully operational robotic arm, featured with 5 servomotors plus one additional servomotor to control the gripper, and controller via an Arduino.
 Even its simplicity and low cost, it represents a perfect base to get use to ROS2 and to control a real robot arm, while testing new robot functionalities (ros_control, vision systems, etc).

-The repository consists on following packages:
+The repository consists of following packages:

 * *braccio bringup*.
 Main launch and bringup files.
 * *braccio_description*.
 Robot decription and URDF files.